 An important SRT concept to understand is that of self-regulatory depletion, also called ego depletion.

-This is a state in which an individual’s willpower and control over their self-regulation processes have been used up, their energy earmarked for inhibiting impulses expended, and it often results in poor decision-making and performance (Baumeister, 2014).
+This is a state in which an individual’s willpower and control over their self-regulation processes have been used up, and their energy earmarked for inhibiting impulses is expended.
+It often results in poor decision-making and performance (Baumeister, 2014).

-When a person has been faced with many temptations and/or especially strong temptations, they must exert an equally large amount of energy controlling their impulses to give in to the temptations.
-SRT posits that people have a limited amount of energy for this purpose and once it’s gone, two things happen:
+When a person has been faced with many temptations and especially strong temptations, they must then exert an equally large amount of energy when it comes to controlling their impulses.
+SRT argues that people have a limited amount of energy for this purpose and once it’s gone, two things happen: